wet-boew/wet-boew-documentation/research/2020-37-research-a11y-sit.md

 The overreliance on ARIA causes many failures on many accessibility criteria, due to incorrect usages.

+### Bullet item 12, 13 and 14

-### The navigation link (Steps_ are missing some semantic regarding which one are past, current and future steps.
+> The navigation link (Steps_ are missing some semantic regarding which one are past, current and future steps.
 There is a visual indicator but it is not supported yet by semantic or content.
 This actually fail SC 1.4.1.

+(*comment made by duboisp on November 12, 2020*)

 To provide that contextual information, @duboisp is suggesting to: